tromp/cuckoo/README.md

 CPU Speedup Bounties
 --------------------
-$10000 for an open source implementation that finds 42-cycles twice as fast as lean_miner, using no more than 1 byte per edge.
+$10000 for an open source implementation that finds 42-cycles twice as fast as slean_miner, using no more than 1 byte per edge.

+Wilke Trei has submitted a successful (1-1/e)-bounty claim with his slean miner at https://github.com/Lolliedieb/cuckoo

 $10000 for an open source implementation that finds 42-cycles twice as fast as mean_miner, regardless of memory use.